-We did not pay dividends in fiscal 2023 or 2022 on our common stock and are unlikely to do so in the foreseeable future.
-We pay preferred stock dividends as described in Note 14, Preferred Stock, to our Consolidated Financial Statements under Item 8 of this Annual Report.
+We did not pay dividends in fiscal 2024 or 2023 on our common stock and are unlikely to do so in the foreseeable future.
 The current practice of the Board of Directors is to retain any available earnings for use in the operations and growth of our business, both organically and through acquisitions.